 Using a manual edger is a lot like using a shovel.
 Drive it straight down into the ground with your feet, so the lip at the bottom touches the soil.
 Make sure it’s completely straight—that will make your edge more defined.
 Rock the edger side-to-side, then gently pull the handle back up.

 Shovel up loose soil, turf, or mulch periodically as you go along, and place it in a wheelbarrow.
-Once you do this, you have a good sense of your edging—and can tell if there are any jagged areas you may need to go over again.
+This will give you a good sense of your edging so you can tell if there are any jagged areas you may need to go over again.

 Step 7: Edge Garden Beds